-The tables presented report events that occurred during the Federal fiscal year - October 1, 2002 - September 30, 2003.
+The tables presented report events that occurred during the Federal fiscal year - October 1, 2003 - September 30, 2004.
 Generally the tables include both individual and organizational defendants.
 Organizational defendants are not included in tables describing defendants sentenced to incarceration, and offenders under post-conviction supervision.
-Juvenile offenders are included in the reported statistics.
+Juvenile offenders who are charged as adults are included in the reported statistics.